xbeat/Machine-Learning/README.md

 Django Rest Framework filtering requires initial configuration and package installation.
 The django-filter package extends DRF's filtering capabilities by providing a comprehensive set of filter types and customization options for building flexible API endpoints.

+## Organizing Python Code with Modules and Imports

+Basic Module Structure

+Python modules serve as the fundamental building blocks for organizing code into reusable components.
+They encapsulate related functions, classes, and variables while providing a namespace that prevents naming conflicts between different parts of a larger application.

 ## Heap Data Structure in Python

 Introduction to Heaps